fortepan/fortepan.hu/src/pages/en/index-cms.md

 title: Fortepan — Home
 permalink: "/en/"
 announcement:
-  title: "<strong>3000 SHARP IMAGES</strong>"
+  title: "<strong>2000 IMAGES from HARRISON FORMAN</strong>"
   caption: New Collection
-  cover_image: "223794"
+  cover_image: "258875"
-  blurb: "<br>from the blurred 20th century.
-We have selected pictures from over forty
+  blurb: "<br>Europe through the eyes of an American photojournalist.
+Travels from
-    donors.
-Recurrent, but never boring venues, situations, places, from some haphazardly related negative rolls"
+    England to Greece, from Paris – through Budapest and Cluj – to Warsaw.
+Street vendors, craftsmen and city dwellers in a Europe divided by régimes and dictatorships, through the lens of a New York Time journalist."
   actions:
-  - label: 75 favorites
+  - label: 120 favorites
     style: primary
     url: https://fortepan.hu/en/photos/?latest&tag=best%20of
   - label: All Collection